-For the year ended 31 March 2022, all the Group's bank balances (2021: pledged bank deposits and bank balances) are deposited with major banks and security brokers located in Hong Kong.
+For the year ended 31 March 2023, all the Group's bank balances (2022: bank balances) are deposited with major banks and security brokers located in Hong Kong.
 The expected credit losses for bank balances are insignificant because such assets are placed in banks and security brokers with good reputation.